akhmadkresna/timetablinghft/TimeTabling/README.txt

 	4)	Sleep time between iterations to be able to better follow console output		optional

 			defaults to 0

+	5)	Flag indicating whether only the best solution (0) or							optional all solutions (1) are written to output

+			defaults to 0

-	5)	Name of the directory to read initial solutions from							optional
+	6)	Name of the directory to read initial solutions from							optional

 			feature will not be used if not specified